 Orchid Core VMS version 2.2.0 marked the start of support for Web Real-Time Communication (WebRTC).
 This technology allows for viewing full-bandwidth, live and recorded H264 video streams within a web browser (without the need to download a plugin).
-The benefits of WebRTC mode are only available if you are using Google Chrome, version 66 or higher, in a MacOS, Windows, or Linux desktop environment.
-This browser also gives you the option to run Orchid Core VMS in Low-bandwidth mode.
+WebRTC mode and Low-bandwidth mode are available in the following browsers: